osl-devx/ces-twilio-adapter/README.md

 ### 3. Phone Number to Agent Mapping

-This adapter dynamically maps an incoming phone number to a specific conversational agent.
-This allows you to change which agent answers a call without redeploying the service.
+This adapter dynamically maps an incoming phone number (for voice and SMS) or an RCS Sender ID to a specific conversational agent.
+This allows you to change which agent handles a conversation without redeploying the service.
 You can configure this mapping using either Firestore (for dynamic, remote configuration) or a local JSON file (for simple, static configuration).

 Choose **one** of the following methods and configure the corresponding environment variable in `script/values.sh`.